 The West Byron landowners are supportive of the change to give Byron Shire Council greater involvement in the detailed design for West Byron and will provide all appropriate support to Council.

 The planning process for the development of the West Byron urban land release area was always going to be a staged process.
 In summary the planning for the development of the West Byron urban land release area is happening in 3 stages:

 The study included a focus on environmental and technical factors, community and other stakeholders providing feedback on their hopes and concerns, consideration of other local and regional strategies and planning and urban design elements.
 The studies undertaken and their focus are highlighted in the section Current Status.
 For background information on the study please read the background report.

 2 Design and Development of shared infrastructure master plan including road design, servicing strategies and super lot layouts etc.

 This is intended to ensure that all properties in the West Byron Project work together in a unified servicing strategy.

-If the DA for Shared Infrastructure Design is accepted by Council following the public exhibition, Byron Bay Landowners Association will then submit for Construction Certificates, manage the construction of shared infrastructure and register the subdivisions.
+If the DA for Shared Infrastructure Design is accepted, Byron Bay Landowners Association will then submit for Construction Certificates, manage the construction of shared infrastructure and register the subdivisions.